vedez/MusicVisualiserProject/README.md

 |Some stuff | Some more stuff in this column |
 |Some stuff | Some more stuff in this column |

+## Instructions
+- Fork this repository and use it a starter project for your assignment
+- Create a new package named your student number and put all your code in this package.
+- You should start by creating a subclass of ie.tudublin.Visual
+- There is an example visualiser called MyVisual in the example package
+- Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet